tolagenius1123/Loops/README.md

 To help you understand the concept of a for loop, let's consider a simple demonstration.
 Assuming you wanted to print out number 1 to 10. you would then have to write one line of code 10 times but what if you could do that with just three lines of code.
 That would be awesome! right? 😁

-Here is an example of how you would manually print number 1 t0 10 on the console in JavaScript;
+Here is an example of how you would manually print number 1 to 10 on the console in JavaScript;

 ```JavaScript
 console.log("number " + 1);